exploring the relationship between perfume and gender

 Perhaps because this supposedly set-in-stone “truth” was as random as all the other rules and regulations assigned over the years to the daily performance of being male and female hominids.
 Or perhaps not entirely random, since a sprinkling of social control and cultural insecurity quickly hooks flimsy folkways into hidebound habit.

 Witness high-heeled shoes - foot furniture only fit for silly frilly ladies, correct?
 Try running that assumption past a 10th century Persian warrior horseman, and you’d get a spear in your rear.
 High heels were man gear for a solid 700 years in the first millennium, with King Louis IV getting a leg up on Christian Louboutin by introducing the trend for red soles on his court shoes.
-4-inch stacked heels signaled masculinity and power — until suddenly, they didn’t.
+4-inch stacked heels signalled masculinity and power — until suddenly, they didn’t.
 (By the mid-1700s, anti-dandy Enlightenment dudes instated a normcore dress code to match their philosophy of reason, scientific methodology, and sensible shoes.)

 The arbitrariness of socially-accepted norms is amplified by that modern manufacturer of myths and archetypes, advertising.
 In the quest to trigger our urge to splurge, advertising not only tells us that we need diet cola or razors, but that we need to guzzle or defoliate with gendered products.
 Hence Coke Zero and Pepsi Max are missing the pesky word “diet” from their calorie-free sodas, so that husky men unsure of their masculinity will not be deterred from losing weight, since apparently only chicks diet.
 And disposable razors for “female hair removal” are overwhelmingly pink.
-You know, pink — formerly the signifier of all things boy — at least up until the 1950s, at which time the color was reestablished as exclusively feminine, thanks to the efforts of…advertising.
+You know, pink — formerly the signifier of all things boy — at least up until the 1950s, at which time the colour was reestablished as exclusively feminine, thanks to the efforts of…advertising.

 Having established our sheeplike tendency to toe the party line, I would like to point out that if we hew to some constipated notion of gender rigidity in everything we say, do, and wear, then we’re needlessly denying ourselves the daily pleasures that make life worth living.